BitzArt/Miscellaneous/src/Json/BitzArt.Json.TypedObjects/README.md

 ## Overview
 `BitzArt.Json.TypedObjects` provides solution to retain actual types of values during JSON serialization and deserialization.

 ## The problem
-Serializing using interfaces, abstract and base classes, or `object`, etc. results in JSON does not include information about the specific types of values, which causes issues during deserialization, as the actual types of the values are lost.
+Since JSON does not preserve information about specific value types, using interfaces, abstract classes, base classes, or `object`, etc for serialization and deserialization causes values to lose their actual types.

 ### Example
 Consider the following classes implementing `IShape` interface: